kayabaNerve/threshold-threshold-ecdsa/README.md

 ### TODO:

 - Remove reliance on the Strong Root Assumption, if present and possible
-- Proofs (literal)
 - Clean code with a competent API
 - Proofs (theoretical)
-- Make constant time, as possible, or mask secret-involving calculations
+- Make constant time, as possible, and/or mask secret-involving calculations
 - Correct various security parameters
 - Decentralized calculation of the K ciphertext
 - Proven calculation of X
 - Share verification
+- Achieve concurrent security